mertmetin/Canadian-Twitter-users-and-tweets-datasets/README.md

 </ul>

 <h2>Twitter-CAD-Tweets</h2>
-Twitter-CAD-Tweets from Canadian Twitter users.
+Twitter-CAD-Tweets includes tweets from Canadian Twitter users.
 We collected this dataset to geolocate tweets from their context.
 Each tweet is geotagged with a latitute and longitute pairs (i.e. bounding box).

 <ul>
 <li><b>Collection period:</b> March 25 and April 5, 2019</li>